-Brokers usually get paid by receiving “points” on a loan, receiving YSP, or both.
+Mortgage brokers usually get paid by receiving “points” on a loan, receiving YSP, or both.
 Points on a loan are paid in cash at closing.
-This means that on a purchase, the customer has to provide more cash at closing.
+This means that on a purchase, the customer has to provide more upfront costs on top of their closing costs.
 On a refinance, points paid in cash at closing usually mean the customer receives less cash-out proceeds.
 YSP allows the customer to finance part of their broker’s compensation as part of the mortgage loan.
 The customer agrees to pay a higher interest rate on the loan.
-In return for that higher interest rate, the lender agrees to pay the broker compensation in cash at or shortly after the closing.
-The customer doesn’t have to come up with the cash at closing.
+In return for that higher retail mortgage rate, the lender agrees to pay the broker compensation in cash at or shortly after the closing.

 So let’s put this all together.
 Most brokers average 1.5% to 3% in compensation on the loans they originate.
 It varies by geography, loan type and loan size.
-So instead of requiring their customer to pay them say 3 points (3%) at close, instead they could have the customer pay them 2 points at close with a slightly higher interest rate.
+So instead of requiring their customer to pay them say 3 points (3%) at close, brokers could charge borrowers 2 points at close with a slightly higher interest rate.
 In return for the higher interest rate, the lender will pay the broker the last point.

 Something important to know.
-For consumer mortgage transactions, YSP must be disclosed on the closing statement.
+For consumer mortgage transactions, yield spread premium must be disclosed on the closing statement.
 This generally is not the case for business purpose or commercial loans.

 Earn Up to 2 Points Yield Spread Premium as a Visio Broker